 In the US and across the world things can appear very chaotic nowadays and many have expressed concern over the nature of the divisive political rhetoric in Washington.
-The initiation of impeachment proceedings against the Trump Administration has not helped this situation in any manner and only served to rev things up a few notches.
+The attempts at impeachment of Trump Administration has not helped this situation in any manner and only served to rev things up a few notches.

 The question on the minds of most people is how long the dysfunction in our political climate can last without any adverse impact on our long-term economic and sociopolitical alliances?
 I would say that; there is no easy answer to that question.